 Mardi Gras, Halloween Horror Nights, and Grinchmas make up several months of exceptional experiences unique to Universal Orlando Resort.
 Plan your trip around some of these exciting seasonal events to make your trip all the more special.

 Mardi Gras typically lasts from February to April and is included with your ticket or annual pass.
-Catch an authentic New Orleans Mardi Gras parade daily with beads, colorful costumes, mesmerizing floats, and entertaining stilt-walkers.
-Specialty food items are also offered, like Beignets, Crawfish Boil, and of course, King Cake.
+Catch an authentic New Orleans Mardi Gras parade daily with beads, colorful costumes, mesmerizing floats, and entertaining stilt walkers.
+Specialty food items are also offered, like Beignets, Crawfish Boil, and King Cake.

 Halloween Horror Nights